Is Genesis Framework the right choice for your online presence?

-In the next paragraphs I’m going to explain why namely the Genesis Framework was my choice.
-I will go through both the pros and the cons of this premium theme and all this based on my one year experience.
+In this post, I will go through both the pros and the cons of this premium theme, based on my experience.

 1. Wide Variety of Child Themes to Choose From